1950s Pose Staged to Prove Actress Would "Look Good, Even in a Potato Sack!"

 Although Idaho is famous worldwide for its premium potatoes, some consumers don’t realize that only potatoes grown in the Gem State can wear the “Grown In Idaho” seal.
 Both Idaho® Potatoes and the “Grown in Idaho®” seal are federally registered Certification Marks that belong to the IPC.
 These Marks ensure that consumers are purchasing potatoes that have been grown in the state of Idaho.

-This entry was posted on Friday, February 11th, 2005 at 2:13 pm and is filed under Consumer, Denise Austin.
+This entry was posted on Friday, February 11th, 2005 at 2:13 pm and is filed under Consumer.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.